 This woman made herself a confidante to Theodora.
 And Theodora told her that she couldn’t accept the rich man’s offers, because the sun itself would be witness to her sin.

-But when the sun rose, her heart was broken.
+And when the sun rose, her heart was broken.
 Whether God had seen it or not, she knew she’d sinned against her husband.
 Crying and full of shame and self-reproach, she went to visit the abbess of a nearby monastery.
 The abbess, moved by her sorrow, questioned her gently.
 But Theodora insisted that she didn’t know why she was so sad.

 So the abbess sought to console her by reading to her from the Fathers.
 And as she read, she came to these words from the Gospel, “Everything that is hidden will be shown.
 Everything that is secret will be made known.”